rusq/slackdump/cmd/slackdump/internal/record/assets/record.md

 # Command Record

-The record command runs the complete dump of the workspace.
-The dump is in the "Chunk" file format.
+The record command runs the complete dump of the workspace, if no channels or threads are given on the command line or in the file.
+The recording is in the "Chunk" file format.

 ## What does Record dump?

-Record behaves similarly to the Slack export feature, the output of a successful run contains the following:
+Record behaves similarly to the Slackdump export feature, the output of a successful run contains the following:
 - channels.json.gz - list of channels in the workspace;
 - users.json.gz - list of users in the workspace;